 Although calories and fats aren’t the first words you look for when planning for a healthy diet, they are important, even for a diabetic individual.

-Listed below are 9 cooking oils that are good for diabetics and also safe on their overall body.
-You can substitute these oils with your prevailing everyday cooking oils.
+Listed below are 9 cooking oils that are best for diabetics

 Coconut oil is full of good fatty acids, which benefit and encourage better metabolism.
 Moreover, it is also enriched with good cholesterol that keeps the heart safe and healthy.
 It assists in increasing the level of good cholesterol or HDL in the body.